iecLCL/hello-world/README.md

 # hello-world
 Just another repository

-LEGEND: New World, New Thinking.
+LEGEND: New World, New Thinking /
-MSOnline: A new efficient environment.
+MSOnline: A new efficient environment //
 I'm Lechelle, a geek.